 Financial literacy according to CBN (2015) may be defined as the knowledge and skill possessed by individuals to manage their financial resources effectively to improve their living conditions.
-Similarly, Balatti (2007) believes financial literacy is the capacity to make judgments that are informed and decisions that are effective concerning the management and utilization of money in real life situations.
-It allows financial service providers to have a better understanding of their products, the risks associated with it and customer's needs.
-It entails trust, assurance and contribution in the formal financial system.
-Financial literacy has become a burning issue in the pursuit of financial inclusion, financial stability, economic growth and development.
-Inclusive growth in the economy can only be attained when the majority of the adult population partakes in the financial sector.
-This can only be achieved when the populace has clear knowledge, understanding and develop their ability to appraise financial products and services as well as partake in the operations of the financial sector.
+Similarly, Balatti (2007) believes financial literacy is the capacity to make judgments that are informed and decisions that are effective concerning management and utilization of money in real life situations.
+It gives financial service providers better understanding of their products, the risks associated with them, and their customers' needs.
+It entails trust, assurance, and contribution in the formal financial system.
+Financial literacy has become a burning issue in the pursuit of financial inclusion, financial stability, economic growth, and development.
+Inclusive growth in the economy can only be attained when majority of the adult population partakes in the financial sector.
+This can only be achieved when the populace has clear knowledge, understanding, and develops its ability to appraise financial products and services, as well as partake in the operations of the financial sector.

 Vare and Scott (2007) opined that sustainable development is a process of changes, where resources are raised, the direction of investments is determined, the development of technology is focused and the work of different institutions is harmonized, thus the potential for achieving human needs and desires is increased as well.
-To Sterling (2010) sustainable development is a reconciliation of the economy and the environment on a new path of development that will enable the long-term sustainable development of humankind.
-From the above definitions it is obvious that improvement of human life is the paramount aim of sustainable development and this varies across landscape, countries, regions and focus.
-The unification of priority of the sustainable development necessitated the United Nations at its world congress to develop the 17 point Sustainable Development Goal Agenda that are: 1.
+To Sterling (2010), sustainable development is a reconciliation of the economy and the environment on a new path of development that will enable the long-term sustainable development of humankind.
+From the above definitions it is obvious that improvement of human life is the paramount aim of sustainable development, whereas the particulars vary across geographical conditions, countries, regions, and differences in focus.
+The need for unification of priorities of sustainable development led the United Nations to develop the 17-point Sustainable Development Goals Agenda at its World Congress, the goals being: 1.
 No poverty; 2.
 Zero hunger; 3.
 Good health & wellbeing; 4.
 Quality education; 5.
 Clean water & sanitation; 6.
 Affordable & clean energy; 8.
 Decent work & economic growth; 9.
 Industry, innovation & infrastructure; 10.
 Reduced inequalities; 11.
 Sustainable cities & communities; 12.
 Responsible consumption & production; 13.
 Climate action; 14.
 Life below water; 15.
 Life on land; 16.
 Peace, justice & strong institutions; and 17.
 Partnerships for the goals.

 Discrimination connotes an unfavorable treatment meted on the bases of sex and/or race.
-It is an impediment to the actualization of the objectives of equality, development and peace.
+It is an impediment to actualization of the objectives of equality, development, and peace.
 Discrimination is a practice of inequality and has become an issue for women the world over.
-It debars the free participation of women in society and has a harmful psychological impact on them.
-With half of the world population being women that are being discriminated against directly or otherwise in various aspects, though this varies across countries, religions, societies or ethnicities, it specifically denies the women opportunities, privileges, or rewards because of their gender.
+It prevents free participation of women in the society, with the related negative impact on their psychological wellbeing.
+Women, who form half of the world's population, are being discriminated against, directly or indirectly, in various aspects of their lives; although this varies across countries, religions, societies, or ethnicities, it denies women opportunities, privileges, or rewards specifically because of their gender.
 (Ranganran, 2009)